ankit-07-gupta/Company-Dhoondho/README.md

 # Company-Dhoondho Project
 I've developed a Company Dhoondo!!
 Card Game .
-Animation Coloring Effects are applied in background which gets changed after paritcular interval of time.
+Animation Coloring Effects are applied in background which gets changed after particular interval of time.